Star of ‘The Bear Whisperer’ accused of illegal bear kill

-ANCHORAGE, Alaska (AP) — A man who stars on a TV show called “The Bear Whisperer” has been accused of illegally killing a black bear in Alaska’s Kenai Fjords National Park and lying about where it was killed.
+ANCHORAGE — A man who stars on a TV show called “The Bear Whisperer” has been accused of illegally killing a black bear in Alaska’s Kenai Fjords National Park and lying about where it was killed.

 An online court records system did not show an attorney listed for Anthony.
 There was no immediate response to an email seeking comment sent to Nature Productions Inc. on Thursday by The Associated Press.
 The charging documents said Anthony is the company’s sole shareholder.